UI/UX Designer on Life Eater

 To build out the rest of the UI, I used a screenshot of the existing prototype as a background, and layered placeholder elements on top of it to visualise possible layouts; alongside that, I'd be exploring variations on each of the elements as well.

 Since this was an interface and numbers-heavy game, with various progress bars and actions that impact several stats at once, a lot of the work consisted of figuring out how to present all this information in a clear way for the player, ensuring elements were aligned and visually consistent, and making best use of available space.
-At this point, I'm switching to a consistent Illustrator artboard dimension, to make sure I'm designing the UI with our target resolution in mind.
+At this point, we're switching to a consistent Illustrator artboard dimension, to make sure the UI is designed with our target resolution in mind.

 Things look out of place and unfinished for a long while.
 Here's what it looked like when I was mid-through the first full interface draft.

-Below is what the first finished draft looked like.
+In comparison, below is what the first finished draft looked like.
 A lot of the icons came from iconmonstr, which I use often for free-to-use icons to rework and combine into what is needed for a project.
-It was especially useful to not spend time drawing icons from scratch too early on in the design process, as the game's design itself is likely to change, along with stats being removed or combined into new ones, resulting in icons being discarded.
+It was especially useful to not spend time drawing icons from scratch too early on in the design process, as the game's design itself is likely to change along with stats being removed or combined into new ones, resulting in icons being discarded.

-I try to show different states that an element can have within the same mockup: filled and unfilled bars, on/off versions of icons, revealed/unrevealed/highlighted activity blocks.
+Different states that an element can be in are shown within the same mockup: filled and unfilled bars, on/off versions of icons, revealed/unrevealed/highlighted activity blocks.
 This helps with checking that all variations fit within the overall visual style.

 Iterating

 Initially, having the risk bars on each side of the screen was meant to make the player feel boxed in, adding to the oppressive feel of the game.
 However, we ended up moving the bars to the top to both give the timeline more horizontal space to work with, and to group all the core information in the top area.
-This avoids players having to look left and right to keep track of those stats, and meant that effects of actions on specific stats are easier to notice.
+This avoids players having to look left and right to keep track of important stats, and meant that effects of actions on specific stats are easier to notice as they don't happen in the corner of your eye.

 The mockup below added additional elements: the actions panel, a collapsible downtime panel, as well as weekday navigation.
 Some elements would be exported and pulled into our development build to see how they fit in action, and this would inform further visual iterations.

 And here's the final mockup (spot the differences)!
-I provided versions of this mockup with different activity block colours, so we could decide on whether to use a bright colour palette, a singular primary colour, or a more monochrome look.
+Versions of this mockup with different activity block colours were provided, so we could decide on whether to use a bright colour palette, a singular primary colour, or a more monochrome look.

 The workspace

-My project folder was itself a mix of different revisions of different parts of the UI.
+The project folder was itself a mix of different revisions of different parts of the UI.
 The process is inherently messy!
-Any aesthetic shareable images for portfolio purposes have to be intentionally dug out from that mess.
+Aesthetic images to be shared in a portfolio have to be intentionally dug out from that mess.

 Handoff & final look